aidenmayoros/git-github.com-aidenmayoros-meet/README.md

 test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+The serverless functions will be the middleware for the app, making the requests for consent and Access Tokens.
+Once Access Tokens are granted they will also make requests to Googles Calendar API to fetch city events.

 ## User Stories

 1: **Filter Events By City** <br>